monyarm/NovelVM/README.md

 you will need the appropriate libraries for Ogg Vorbis and FLAC compressed sound.
 For compressed save states, zlib is required.

-Some parts of ScummVM, particularly scalers, have highly optimized versions written in assembler.
+Some parts of NovelVM, particularly scalers, have highly optimized versions written in assembler.
 If you wish to use this option, you will need to install nasm assembler (see <https://www.nasm.us/>).
 Note that we currently only have x86 MMX optimized versions, and they will not